aammff456/JToHRevampedKit/README.md

 * Custom scripting is encouraged

-    * Create your own custom Tower functionality or Client Objects using the built-in modding framework
+    * Create your own custom Client Objects using the built-in modding framework

 In this repository you will find detailed documentation on virtually everything contained in the Kit.
 Head to the docs folder to see more.
 <pre>